Pylons-tech/pylons/docs/RECIPE_WALKTHROUGH.md

 - The "version" is the string form of the cookbook's [semantic version](https://semver.org/).
 If the cookbook is updated, this version string MUST also be increased.

-- The "costPerBlock" field is a Cosmos SDK coin that represents the cost IOJOIJOIJ
+- The "costPerBlock" field is a Cosmos SDK coin that is used to build the fee for paying to do the `execute-recipe` transaction before the recipe's `blockInterval` is met.

 - The "enabled" field is a boolean to enable or disable the cookbook's functionality.
 If a cookbook is disabled, new recipes cannot be minted from it and existing recipes will no longer be able to be executed.